 Why we exist

-Buying a power station shouldn’t take an engineering degree.
+About BatteryRank: choosing a power station shouldn’t require an engineering degree.

 A portable power station is a real purchase — $500 to $2,000 — usually made in a hurry, before an outage or a trip.
-But the category is built to confuse: invented MSRPs, watt-hour labels you can’t actually use, and specs that never answer the one question that matters — will this run my devices, for how long?
+But the category is built to confuse: watt-hour labels you can’t actually use, surge ratings that hide the real limit, and specs that never answer the one question that matters — will this run my devices, for how long?

 Who builds this